Saturday, June 18

 The windmill underwent an extensive restoration in 2010-12.
 Now it is fully functional and can grind grain into flour, just as it did in the 18th and 19th centuries.
 The mill was rededicated May 19, 2012 as part of Chatham's Tercentennial Celebration.
 (For more about the restoration, click here)

 The restoration was featured on WCVB-TV's Chronicle in July 2012.
 Click here to see the episode entitled Chatham: Beaches and Baseball, which includes footage of the newly-restored Godfrey Mill.
+(It can take a few minutes for the Chronicle video to upload, so please be patient.)

 (1/4 mile from the intersection of Main and Cross Streets)